 WEIGHT

-The trail running shoes on our list offer more weight savings than shoes specifically made for hiking.
 It’s tough to beat our top contender, the Topo Athletic Ultraventure 4.
 This Topo model is a standout due to its lightweight materials, making each step feel airy and effortless.
 This lightness translates to less overall fatigue on long hikes, allowing you to cover more ground comfortably.
-The HOKA Speedgoat 6, La Sportiva Prodigio, and Saucony Peregrine 15 also offer lightweight performance since they were made for trail running, not hiking.
+The HOKA Speedgoat 7, La Sportiva Prodigio, and Saucony Peregrine 16 also offer lightweight performance since they were made for trail running, not hiking.

 Among the hiking shoes we reviewed, the Danner Trail 2650 is the lightest option, making it a good trail to town shoe.